 If you wound up with a damaged car or a fraudulent contract due to misrepresentation or lying by an Aspen Hill car dealer, turn to the auto fraud lawyers at Whitney, LLP.
 You should not be the one who has to pay for someone else’s unethical and unlawful behavior.

 The experienced auto misrepresentation attorneys at Whitney, LLP, can work with you to fight back by uncovering the truth about your car and your contract.
-We will fight aggressively for the compensation you deserve, with no out-of-pocket fees or expenses.
+We will fight aggressively for the compensation you deserve.

 Call us today at (410) 583-8000 or use our online contact form to request a free initial consultation.